- Reviewed: 19 March 2020, 14:14 NZDT

 Bolivia has strict rules relating to the import and export of prescription medication.
 Foreign nationals have been detained on arrival for possession of medicines that would not normally be problematic in other countries.
 New Zealanders are advised to carry a letter from a doctor describing their medical condition and any prescribed medication.
 Any medicines should be in their original containers and clearly labelled.

+Medical facilities outside of the major cities can be very limited.
 New Zealanders travelling or living in Bolivia should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.

 New Zealanders travelling or living in Bolivia are encouraged to register their details with the Ministry of Foreign Affairs and Trade.